jeff-adkisson/swe-3643-fall-2024/homework/homework-3.md

       { SCREENSHOT OF TERMINAL SHOWING COMMANDS TO START TESTING, PLUS RESULTS}
    ```

-3. Check-in your Homework3 folder to your local `git` homework repository.
+3. Check in your Homework3 folder to your local `git` homework repository.

 4. Push your changes to your remote GitHub repository.

-5. Visit the URL for your GitHub repository and navigate to the Homework2 folder.
+5. Visit the URL for your GitHub repository and navigate to the Homework3 folder.

    - Does your README.md file look correct?
 Fix any formatting problems and check-in the corrections.
    - Can you see your images?

+6. Clone your homework repository to a *new* location on your computer.
+Next, open a terminal and try to run homework 3 from the *new* location.
+If it works, then you successfully checked in all of the code and configuration information necessary to clone and run your application.
+If it does not work, why?
+If something is missing, go back to your original repository, fix what is missing, and try again.
+This is a simple way to ensure that the next person to clone your project will be able to clone it and run it quickly.

+   > [!TIP]
+   >
-   ***Always take a few moments to carefully review your checked-in work.
-You put a lot of effort into this.
+   > **Always take a few moments to carefully review your checked-in work.** You put a lot of effort into this.
 Make sure it is all there and looks great.
 Bad software engineers submit broken and incomplete code.
 It is very frustrating!
-Learn to do this properly, and your future teammates will enjoy working with you.***
+Learn to do this properly, and your future teammates will enjoy working with you.

+   > [!TIP]
+   >
+   > **Get very good at this process.** Software engineers are paid to *write* good code and *deliver* good code.
+This last part is how you deliver your great code to your client, employer, personal project, open source project, etc. Good code that is improperly shared is *not* code code.
+Most industry jobs *do not* tell you to zip code and drop it into a folder like your typical University project.